morganjwilliams/pyrolite/paper/paper.md

 Tidy Geochemical Tables
 </dt>

-Being based on ``pandas``, ``pyrolite`` operations are based on tabular structured data in dataframes, where each geochemical variable or component is a column, and each observation is a row [consistent with 'tidy data' principles, @Wickham2014]. ``pyrolite`` additionally assumes that geochemical components are identifiable with either element- or oxide-based column names (which contain only one element excluding oxygen, e.g. $Ca$, $MgO$, $Al_2O_3$, but not $Ca_3Al_3(SiO_4)_3$ or $Ti\_ppm$).
+Being based on ``pandas``, ``pyrolite`` operations are based on tabular structured data in dataframes, where each geochemical variable or component is a column, and each observation is a row [consistent with 'tidy data' principles, @Wickham2014].
+``pyrolite`` additionally assumes that geochemical components are identifiable with either element- or oxide-based column names (which contain only one element excluding oxygen, e.g. $Ca$, $MgO$, $Al_2O_3$, but not $Ca_3Al_3(SiO_4)_3$ or $Ti_ppm$).

 <dt>
 Open to Oxygen
 </dt>

 <dd>
 Geochemical calculations in ``pyrolite`` conserve mass for all elements excluding oxygen (which for most geological scenarios is typically in abundance).
 This convention is equivalent to assuming that the system is open to oxygen, and saves accounting for a 'free oxygen' phase (which would not appear in a typical subsurface environment).
 <dd>

 </dl>

-## Compositional Data

-Geochemical data is compositional (i.e. sum to 100%), and as such requires non-standard statistical treatment [@Aitchison1984].
-The need to visualise geochemical data has historically limited the use of multivariate measures in geochemical research. ``pyrolite`` enables users to make better use of their data dimensionality, calculate more accurate statistical measures, and provides access to visualisation methods useful for working with steadily growing volumes of geochemical data.

 ## API

 The ``pyrolite`` API follows and builds upon a number of existing packages, and where relevant exposes their API, particularly for ``matplotlib`` [@Hunter2007] and ``pandas`` [@McKinney2010].
+In particular, the API makes use of dataframe accessor classes provided by ``pandas`` to add additional dataframe 'namespaces' (e.g. accessing the ``pyrolite`` spiderplot method via `df.pyroplot.spider()`).
-This enables geochemists new to Python to hit the ground running, and encourages development of transferable digital skills.
+This approach allows ``pyrolite`` to use more familiar syntax, helping geochemists new to Python to hit the ground running, and encouraging development of transferable knowledge and skills.

 ![Example spider diagram, with comparison to a data-density based equivalent.](sphx_glr_spider_005.png)

+## Todo

+These are points yet to be incorporated into this overview.

+* Geochemical data is compositional (i.e. sum to 100%), and as such requires non-standard statistical treatment [@Aitchison1984].
+* The need to visualise geochemical data has historically limited the use of multivariate measures in geochemical research.
+* Visualisation methods useful for working with steadily growing volumes of geochemical data.

 # Acknowledgements

+The authors of this publication (listed in reverse alphabetical order) have all contributed to the development of ``pyrolite`` at an early stage.

 # References